EasyTalk

 JSON Schema Specifications

-EasyTalk is currently very loose about JSON Schema specifications.
-It does not enforce the use of the latest JSON Schema specifications.
-Support for the dictionary of JSON Schema keywords varies depending on the keyword.
-The goal is to have robust support for the latest JSON Schema specifications in the near future.
+EasyTalk is currently loose about JSON Schema versions.
+It doesn't strictly enforce or adhere to any particular version of the specification.
+The goal is to add more robust support for the latest JSON Schema specs in the future.

-To learn about the current EasyTalk capabilities, take a look at the spec/easy_talk/examples folder.
-The examples are used to test the JSON Schema generation.
+To learn about current capabilities, see the spec/easy_talk/examples folder.
+The examples illustrate how EasyTalk generates JSON Schema in different scenarios.

 Development